-The variable "sight length" or "visibility" (SLEN) is been used in this study to display variations of smoke concentration.
-This measure of how far one can see through the smoke, is inversely proportional to the smoke particulate density (and proportional to the brightness of the object being looked at).
-Following CIBSE Guide E this quantity is defined as:
+The variable "sight length" or "visibility" (SLEN) is been used in this report to display the variations of smoke concentration.
+This a measure of how far one can see through the smoke, being inversely proportional to the smoke particulate density (and proportional to the brightness of the object being looked at).
+Following CIBSE Guide E this quantity is defined as follows.

-SLEN = min ( $D{max}$ , A/( $K_m$ \ $C{s,p}$ ))
+SLEN = min ( $D{max}$ , A/( $K_m^ C{s,p}$ ))

-Where Km is the mass-specific extinction coefficient in m2/kg-particulate-smoke, $C{s,p}$ is the particulate smoke concentration in kg/m3 of mixture, and A is an empirical coefficient with the value A=3 for light-reflecting objects.
-In the literature it has been established, empirically, that the value of $K_m$ can be considered a constant of the order of 7000 to 8000 m2/kg particulate smoke.
-CIBSE Guide E, and other sources, suggest a value of 7600 m2/kg for the flaming combustion of wood or plastics as has been used in the model.
+where Km is the mass-specific extinction coefficient in m2/kg-particulate-smoke, $C{s,p}$ is the particulate smoke concentration in kg/m of mixture, and A is an empirical coefficient with the value A=3 for light-reflecting objects.
+In the literature, it has been established empirically that the value of Km can be considered as a constant of the order of 7000 to 8000 m/kg particulate smoke.
+The CIBSE Guide E and other authors suggest a value of 7600 m/kg for the flaming combustion of wood or plastics, and this value has been used in the model.

-Visibility coefficient Dmax is defaulted to 30m; this provides an effective maximum for SLEN, and ensures that visibility has a finite rather than infinite value in smoke-free regions.
+The visibility coefficient $D{max}$ is defaulted to 30m; this provides an effective maximum for SLEN, and simply ensures that the visibility has a finite rather than infinite value in smoke-free regions.